 A student who has been placed on academic suspension may appeal in writing for reinstatement.
-The letter should be addressed to the Undergraduate Academic Appeals Committee in care of the Center for Enrollment Services in Alpine or the Office of Admissions and Records for Del Rio, Eagle Pass, and Uvalde, and received one week prior to the first day of registration of the subsequent term.
+The letter should be addressed to the Undergraduate Academic Appeals Committee in care of the Office of the Registrar in Alpine or the Office of Admissions and Records for Del Rio, Eagle Pass, and Uvalde, and received one week prior to the first day of registration of the subsequent term.
 The committee will consider documented extenuating circumstances affecting the student's previous academic performance, and whether, in their judgment, the student has a reasonable chance of achieving desired educational goals.
-If the student is reinstated, the Committee may impose certain conditions regarding courses, course load limits counseling, etc. If reinstatement is allowed, the suspension will appear on the student's permanent record.
-If the committee denies reinstatement, the student may then appeal in writing to the Executive Vice President and Provost for Academic Affairs.
+If the student is reinstated, the committee may impose certain conditions regarding courses, course-load limits, counseling, etc. If reinstatement is allowed, the suspension will appear on the student's permanent record.
+If the committee denies reinstatement, the student may then appeal in writing to the executive vice president and provost for Academic Affairs.

-Students who are suspended and who register for enrollment at the University do so at their own risk.
+Students who are suspended and who register for enrollment at the university do so at their own risk.
 Monies paid for fees and tuition are subject to the refund regulations as stated in this catalog.